scribe-security/gatekeeper-valint/README.md

           rule_level:
             - critical
 ```
-In this example, the verify-critical-vulnerabilities policy is applied to evaluate images associated with the `my-product`.
+In this example, the `pipeline-scanners` policy is applied to evaluate images associated with the `my-product`.
 Specifically checking for vulnerabilities using the Trivy Vulnerability Scanner.
 This ensures that product undergo thorough vulnerability assessment.

 <details>
   <summary> Collecting evidence in product </summary>